nreid/vc_tutorials/Part1_qc_alignment.md

 The `-R` flag specifies the read group information.
 Adding read group information is critical, though it does not have to be done at this stage (picard has a tool for adding read groups to alignment files).
 The read group can specify the source of the reads, including the library, sequencing machine, run, lane (for more see the SAM specification) but critically, for multisample variant calling it should include the sample ID.
 In this case we've specified the read group ID ("ID:") and the sample ID ("SM:") as the same thing.

 When simultaneously calling variants on many samples, variant callers do not track reads by their alignment file of origin, but using read group information.
-If this information is absent, all reads will be treated as if they came from a single sample, and a single genotype call will result.
+If this information is absent, all reads will be treated as if they came from a single sample, and a single genotype call at each variable site will result.
 Maintaining detailed read group information can also be helpful if some sequencing runs turn out to be problematic.
 In that case, even if all reads are pooled in a single bam file, there are tools you can use to filter out undesirable read groups on the fly.

 Finally, we'll compress the resulting alignment file: